Background: #fff

 The dream is populated by [[humans]], [[anthros]] and the native [[Aethereals]], but also aliens and even stranger creatures.
 In [[Riders of the Dream]] it's heavily implied that humans came from a world not unlike our own, and that some were changed by the process. [[Shadowing the Dream]] makes it explicit that at least KantuckNadie and SandWolf are refugees from a cyberpunk dystopia centuries into the future.

-The original story only depicts artificial habitats, but various islands feature in the sequels.
+The first story only depicted artificial habitats, but various [[islands]] feature after that.

 This work is made with [[TiddlyWiki Classic|https://classic.tiddlywiki.com/]].
 Give it some love if you can.